Kadavumbhagam Mattancherry Synagogue

 The name of the synagogue is believed to refer to a much older synagogue that once stood in Kodungaloor.
-This synagogue is considered as one of the most ornately carved and decorated Malabar Synagogues in Kerala, particularly its wooden furnishes and interior sanctuary.
-The name means "by the riverside" and refers to a boat dock that stood opposite the complex until the 1960's.
+The former Kadavumbhagam Synagogue is considered as one of the most ornately carved and decorated of the Malabar Synagogues in Kerala, particularly its wooden furnishes and interior sanctuary.
+The name means "by the riverside" and refers to a boat dock that stood opposite the complex until the 1960s.
 This palli (synagogue) was renowned for its divine miracles and stories associated and was revered by both the Malabar Jews and non Jewish locals.

 In 1955, the entire congregation made aliyah to Israel leaving the synagogue in disuse.
 It was initially encroached upon and later made into a warehouse for coir storage.
-The interior furniture and women's bimah were shipped and preserved in the Israel Museum while it's hekal is presently in moshav Nehalim in Israel.
+The interior furniture and women's bimah were shipped and preserved in the Israel Museum while its hekal is presently in moshav Nehalim in Israel.

 In September 2019, after decades of neglect, the entire front portion of the sanctuary collapsed in the heavy monsoon rainfall.
 After much public outcry, the Kerala Archaeology Department took possession of the monument to save it.
-Currently it is being restored to function as a heritage museum.
+The former synagogue is being restored to function as a Jewish heritage museum.